adamdecaf/cert-manage/README.md

 `cert-manage` aims to help you with:

-- removing insecure root certs from applications and systems
+- removing improperly trusted root certs from applications and systems
 - updating cert stores based on public verifiable data
-- linting certificates to ensure spec compatability

 ## Install